 Common Types Of Police Encounters In Los Angeles

 The Los Angeles police are out there in vehicles, pulling people over, and they are also on foot, in plain clothes.
-They can come up to people, identify themselves as law enforcement, tell them they're investigating a case, and start asking questions.
+They can approach people, identify themselves as law enforcement, tell them they're investigating a case, and start asking questions.

 If you're out in public, there wouldn't be anything wrong with that.
 If that officer shows any display of force or does anything that would make a reasonable person feel like they were in custody, then they've got to have justification for that.

-If they don't have justification for that, then they're going to have a problem using any information they discover against the person they are talking to.
+If they don't have justification for that, they'll have a problem using any information they discover against the person they are talking to.
 Nowadays, many police encounters are captured on video.

 Common Mistakes People Make When They Encounter Los Angeles Law Enforcement

-The most common mistake people make is talking to the police and answering their questions.
+The most common mistake people need to correct is talking to the police and answering their questions.
 That's how they gather information.
 Any statement you make can later be used against you.

-Your own statement is usually the best evidence prosecutors have.
-When the police ask you something, even if you don't necessarily admit to a crime, if you say something that is inconsistent with the facts and the evidence, it will show a consciousness of guilt.
+Your statement is usually the best evidence prosecutors have.
+When the police ask you something, even if you don't necessarily admit to a crime, if you say something inconsistent with the facts and the evidence, it will show a consciousness of guilt.

 Talking to the police in any instance regarding a criminal investigation is a mistake.